ChangedRuby/WebSocket-Controller/README.md

 # WebSocket-Controller
- A custom controller made with ESP32 to integraate with a Godot game.
+ A custom controller made with ESP32 to integrate with a Godot game.

 ### Usage